Call for Artistic Creations:

 Equity, diversity and inclusion

-The Volt-Age Research Program is committed to advancing innovative and inclusive research by embedding Equity, Diversity, and Inclusion (EDI) principles into all aspects of academic research, from design to dissemination.
-This includes all Volt-Age funded events and activities.
+The Volt-Age Research Program is committed to advancing innovative and inclusive research by embedding Equity, Diversity and Inclusion (EDI) principles into every step of academic research, from design to dissemination.
+This commitment extends to all Volt-Age–funded events and activities.

-We encourage individuals with diverse and multiple identities, including but not limited to Indigenous peoples, people of colour, disabled people, people identifying as LGBTQIA2+, women, and immigrants, to submit applications to our call for artistic creations.
-Volt-Age recognizes that BICOP artists have traditionally been disproportionately excluded from opportunities to present their works, and we aim to do our part to elevate those voices.
-We are committed to creating a network and community that celebrates diversity as it is a strength.
+We encourage individuals with diverse and multiple identities — including but not limited to, Indigenous peoples, people of colour, disabled people, members of the LGBTQIA2+ community, women and immigrants — to submit artistic creations.
+Volt-Age recognizes that BICOP artists have traditionally been disproportionately excluded from opportunities to share their work, and we aim to help elevate those voices.
+We are dedicated to building a community that celebrates diversity as a source of strength.